Where Should the Weight Be on a Pinewood Derby Car

 How Much Weight Should You Put On A Pinewood Derby Car?

-A pinewood derby car should weigh 5 ounces or 142 grams for optimal performance.
+A pinewood derby car should weigh up to 5.000 ounces (about 141.7 grams) per official rules — check your specific pack’s exact rule sheet, since some add a small tolerance.
 Ensuring the weight is evenly distributed can enhance speed and stability.
 Use small weights to adjust and fine-tune the balance.

 Can You Put Weights On The Bottom Of A Pinewood Derby Car?